tgogbera/flutter_interview_questions/README.md

 - **Ephemeral State:** Ephemeral state is also called UI state or local state, and it pertains to a particular widget.
 In other words, it is a state that is contained within the specific widget.
 By means of StatefulWidget, Flutter provides support for this state.

 - **App State:** This is different from the ephemeral state since it is a state that we intend to share across different parts of the app and which we want to maintain between sessions.
 These types of states can thus be used globally.
-By means of scoped_model, Flutter provides support for this state.
 The following diagram gives a better explanation of the differences between ephemeral and app states:

 ![](images/flutter-lecture/Flutter_State_Management.png)